Trump’s lawyers want a mistrial in his New York civil fraud case. They claim the judge is biased

 In their mistrial motion, Trump’s lawyers accused Engoron of letting Greenfield act as “a de facto co-judge,” and they questioned whether her political leanings were influencing what they perceived as a “demonstrable pro-Attorney General and antiTrump/big real estate bias.”

-Trump’s lawyers complained that Engoron’s expanded gag order barring comments about Greenfield “interferes with counsel’s ability to zealously advocate for their clients.”
+Trump’s lawyers complained that Engoron’s insistence they they not refer to Greenfield and his expanded gag order barring attacks on his judicial staff “interferes with counsel’s ability to zealously advocate for their clients.”

-A spokesperson for the state’s court system declined comment on behalf of Engoron and Greenfield, citing “active, ongoing litigation.”
+A state court spokesperson declined comment on behalf of Engoron and Greenfield, citing “active, ongoing litigation.”

 State ethics rules bar members of a judge’s staff from making more than $500 in political donations in a single year.
 There are exceptions when a staff member is running for a seat on the bench.